lacoco-lab/lacoco-lab.github.io/courses/interpreting-2025/index.md

 The report should be uploaded via CMS.
 The due date is TBD.

-Everyone is expected to report on their project idea in the TBD, session, and to participate in discussion to give feedback to other students' ideas.
-Feel free to come up with any ideas that might be interesting.
-Students may prepare a short slide deck on their idea.
-This will not be graded; the June 14 session is intended to help improve and finetune project ideas.

 ## Contact

 Please contact Xinting (xhuang@lst.uni-saarland.de) or Michael (mhahn@lst.uni-saarland.de) for any questions.